Books by Karmapa

 The teachings contained in this book issue a clarion call, urging us each to find the meaning of our own life as we take up the responsibility for the world we all live in.
 To do so, the Karmapa assures us, we need only nurture the seeds of compassion that we all have within us.

 The book is available around the globe in English as a hard cover or e-book.
 It can be ordered directly from its publisher Shambhala, Amazon or other bookstores.

-The book is now available in French, Spanish and German.
+The book is now available in French, Spanish, German and Danish.
 Russian and Czech will also be available soon.

 The Future is Now, which pairs contemporary photography with 108 sayings on how to live more compassionately and consciously, is the Karmapa’s first mainstream work.
 In it, he offers advice on such universal and personal themes as social values, the environment, freedom, responsibility, loneliness, and contentment.
 Fresh, bold, timely photos and straightforward text make the ancient teachings of Buddhism accessible to everyone.